-1 The activity authorised by this resource consent shall be only the discharge of: a. construction phase stormwater; and b. groundwater taken for dewatering in accordance with consent CRC170656; generated during the development of the Klondyke Storage Dam within the land parcels legally described as Lot 2 DP 482124, Part Lot 1 DP 2767 and RS 36179 (which is located adjacent to Montalto Road, Klondyke at or about map reference Topo50 BY19:6150-4409), as shown on Plan CRC170660 labelled as "Works Area", attached to and forming part of this resource consent.
-1A The discharges shall be Proposal shall be constructed, operated and maintained in accordance with the details contained within the following documents: a.
+1 The discharges authorised by this resource consent shall only be: a. construction phase stormwater; and b. groundwater taken for dewatering in accordance with consent CRC170656; generated during the development of the Klondyke Dam within the land parcels legally described as Lot 2 DP 482124, Part Lot 1 DP 2767 and RS 36179 located adjacent to Montalto Road, Klondyke_as shown on Plan CRC170660 labelled as "Works Area", attached to and forming part of this resource consent.
+1A The discharges shall be in accordance with the details contained within the following documents: a.
 The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in July 2016 and entitled "Lake Klondyke: A Proposed Water Storage Facility, Assessment of Environmental Effects Report & Resource Consent Application, Prepared for the Rangitata Diversion Race Management Limited, Date Finalised: July 2016"; and b.
-The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application". except where modified by specific conditions set out in this these resource consents or by the plans authorised by the building consent for the Proposal.
-Construction phase stormwater generated within the worked areas, and 2 dewatering water shall be directed to sediment retention ponds located within the area labelled as "Works Area" on Plan CRC170660.
+The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application". except where modified by specific conditions set out in this resource consents.
+2 Construction phase stormwater generated within the worked areas, and dewatering water shall be directed to sediment retention ponds located within the area labelled as "Works Area" on Plan CRC170660.
 3 The discharge of construction phase stormwater and dewatering water generated under this consent shall not: a.
-Exacerbate flooding on surrounding sites; and b.
-Be discharged directly to groundwater. c.
+Exacerbate flooding on surrounding sites; b.
+Be discharged directly to groundwater; c.
 Be discharged directly to surface water.
 4 Pursuant to Section 128(1) of the Resource Management Act 1991, the Consent Authority may serve notice of its intention to review the conditions of this consent within a period of three months commencing on each anniversary of the date of issue of the consent for any of the following purposes: a.
 To deal with any adverse effects on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; or b.
 To require the Consent Holder to adopt the best practicable option to mitigate any adverse effect upon the environment; or c.
 To deal with any other adverse effect on the environment on which the exercise of the consent may have any influence.
 5 The lapsing date for the purposes of Section 125 of the Resource Management Act 1991 shall be 15 years from the date consent is issued.
-Advice note: 'Exercised' is defined as implementing any requirements to operate this consent and undertaking the activity as described in these conditions and/or application documents.